The end of the American Civil War–Appomattox Court House–The Last Seven Days–Part 4

 A look at the map again.
 Lee was at Jetersville or near it on the morning of April 5th—by nightfall he had gone west to the area around Sailor’s Creek.
 That same night, Grant was camped where Lee was in the morning—you’ll see why as you read on.
 Image Source: Google Maps–I’ve put in the date legends.

-A Union scout came riding up as Grant arrived near Burkeville on the evening of April 5th.
-The man was dressed in a Confederate uniform—so the messengers were often clad, so that they could slip through enemy lines without being killed—and tonight, because of his Confederate uniform, he was almost captured by his own Union soldiers.
 This scouting, on both sides, must have been a perilous occupation—if the man managed to convince the enemy that he was one of them (he was wearing their uniform, after all), he was in danger of being killed when he entered his own lines, where some soldier with a trigger-happy finger would shoot first and then ask who he was later.

 In true spy fashion, this scout pulled out a note from his mouth, where it had been lodged wrapped in foil secure within a wad of tobacco!

-I wish your whereabouts were hereabouts instead of thereabouts:
+I wish your whereabouts, were hereabouts, instead of thereabouts:

 The message came from General Sheridan, who was at Jetersville, very excited at having thwarted Lee.
 He updated Grant and then added a small, wistful line, something like, wish you were here. . .